IBE160/SG-Gruppe-14-d2/docs/SCOPE_CHANGE_TASKS.md

    - Confirm these are 3 of the 5 on critical path

 2. **Exact budget breakdown:**
-   - Locked: 650 MNOK or 655 MNOK? (depends on whether 50 MNOK or 45 MNOK available)
+   - Locked: 390 MNOK (12 contracted packages, already spent)
-   - Available: 310 MNOK confirmed?
+   - Available: 310 MNOK (confirmed for 3 negotiable packages)
+   - Math check: 390 + 310 = 700 MNOK ✅

 3. **Supplier personas:**
    - Can we reuse Bjørn, Kari, Per from original?
 Or create new ones?